Overview

 UC Berkeley’s Protection Level scale has been updated to align with the rest of the UC system.
 We now have a P1-P4 scale instead of our old PL0-PL3 scale.
 This means that all Protection Level numbers have changed.
 There are also category changes for certain types of information, so it's not as simple as just adding 1 to the old PL number.
 Please refer to Berkeley's Data Classification Standard for details.
 At a high level, this is what you’ll see:

-Learn about the new Availability Levels
+Learn about Availability Levels

-This is a new concept for information security at UC.
+This is a relatively new concept for information security at UC.
 Availability Level refers to the impact of loss of availability or service, measured on a scale of 1-4.
 A4 is the highest level of impact and A1 is the lowest.
 Availability Level helps to determine what protections are required to ensure that information and resources are available when needed.
 The four Availability Levels are described in the updated Berkeley Data Classification Standard.
 Additional information is also available in the UC Data Classification Standard and Guide).

 Identify and classify your Unit's Institutional Information and IT Resources